zapabob/ROCm/docs/about/compatibility/windows-support.md

 ### Component support

-ROCm components are described in the [Reference material](../../reference/index).
-Support on Windows is provided with two levels on enablement.
+ROCm components are described in [What is ROCm?](../../what-is-rocm.md) Support on Windows is provided with two levels on enablement.

 * **Runtime**: Runtime enables the use of the HIP and OpenCL runtimes only.
-* **HIP SDK**: Runtime plus additional components refer to [Libraries](../../reference/libraries/index).
+* **HIP SDK**: Runtime plus additional components are listed in [Libraries](../../reference/library-index.md).
-  Some [math libraries](../../reference/libraries/gpu-libraries/math) are Linux exclusive, please check the library details.
+ Note that some math libraries are Linux exclusive.

 ### Support status